Skip to content

 impressions / month10,800

 We validate at most one impression per 60s rotation (≈60/hour, hard-capped at 1,440/day).
 Earnings are pending through a 30-day maturation.
-This is a ceiling, not a promise: a rotation with no paying advertiser fills with a free house ad and earns you $0, and the auction clears at the second price (often below the rate card) - so real earnings run lower than full sell-through at your CPM.
+This is a ceiling, not a promise: a rotation with no paying advertiser fills with a free house ad and earns you $0 - so real earnings run lower than full sell-through.

 Adjust the assumptions